 After the call of the list, during which we determined which cases would be ready to go that day and which cases would be either discharged or given a new court date, I litigated a motion to suppress on a DUI case.
 That is, I did a pre-trial motion asking the court to rule that, because of a violation of my client’s constitutional rights during the stop and arrest, evidence from that illegal search and seizure could not be introduced against my client at trial.

 Given the facts of the case, it was a lousy motion.
 I knew it.
 Everyone in the courtroom knew it.
 And the judge made no effort to hide her irritation that I had chosen to litigate it.
 She gave me no leeway during my cross-examination of the officer and denied the motion without hearing argument.
-Afterward, as my client stumbled to his feet with disbelief, she looked directly at me.
-“Mr. Koehler,” she said.
-“You have been in front of me now many times.
-I have always respected you.
-And now you choose to waste all of our time with what was clearly a frivolous motion to suppress.”
+Afterward, as my client stumbled to his feet with disbelief, she looked directly at me and chastised me for litigating what she described as a frivolous motion.

 Looking appropriately chastened, I thanked her for hearing the motion, and we moved on to the next case.
 But I wasn’t sorry.
 There is nobody that dislikes litigating a poor motion to suppress than the lawyer who is doing it.
 It is no fun litigating a loser.
 And no lawyer wants to develop the reputation as someone who can’t tell the difference between a viable motion and a losing one.